RedHatPride/open-source-transition-resources/redhat.md

 # Red Hat Internal Resources

-For transition-related information at Red Hat, see page on Mojo.
+For transition-related information at Red Hat, see [this page on Mojo](https://mojo.redhat.com/docs/DOC-1223041).